asdvfghg/ClassBD/readme.md

 # Classifier-guided neural blind deconvolution: a physics-informed denoising module for bearing fault diagnosis under heavy noise (ClassBD)
 ## Overview
 This is the official repository of the manuscript "Classifier-guided neural blind deconvolution: a physics-informed denoising module for bearing fault diagnosis under heavy noises"

+Here is the preprint version [Paper](https://arxiv.org/pdf/2404.15341.pdf)

 In this work,